galaxyproject/training-material/topics/microbiome/tutorials/visualisation-ampvis/tutorial.md

 # Rarefaction Curve

 As first exploration of your data, you can start with rarefaction curve.
 Rarefaction curves are a refined version of accumulation curves.
-They help visualize the number of species (species richness) in your samples by showing the average number of species observed as more samples are added.
+They help visualise the number of species (species richness) in your samples by showing the average number of species observed as more samples are added.
 This method pools all the samples together and calculates the mean species richness for different sample sizes, resulting